masharp/max-vote-fcc-app/README.md

 #MaxVote
 This web application is my recreation of https://votingapp.herokuapp.com/, while following the FreeCodeCamp curriculum.
-It is a single-page AngularJS-based web application.
+It is a multi-page AngularJS-based web application.

 ###Tools
   * AngularJS